F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 A "conspicuous link" to the warranty is required by the Magnuson-Moss pre-sale availability rule.
 A warranty must be available to be read before the sale of a consumer product.

 The site search function is robust.
 It easily handled searches for products.
 It found any series (as long as you remember that the correct term is "Serie" and not "Series").
-It also produced good results when searching on a standard finish – useful in identifying all of the products available in a specified finish.
+It also produced good results when searching for a standard finish, useful in identifying all of the products available in a specified finish.

 On non-product searches, it did not do as well.
-For example, it did not find the Isenberg warranty when asked to search for "warranty".
+For example, it did not find the Flusso warranty when asked to search for "warranty".

 Other features of the website that we like are found at the bottom of each page.
 These include: